AndrewPMurray/AdventureNote/README.md

 # AdventureNote ReadMe

-### AdventureNote, an EverNote clone, is a website for users to organize and store notes regarding their DnD characters and campaigns.
+### AdventureNote, an app inspired by Evernote, is a website for users to organize and store notes regarding their DnD characters and campaigns.

 ### Splash Page